Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/tcp_client/readme.md

 5. Configure TCP Server details such as TCP server IP address and port.
 For more details about the Net Sock settings configuration, See [Figure 1](docs/GUID-834E84DC-609A-4A37-853F-3552166E1009.md#FIG_M55_PXS_SZB).
 6. Generate the code as illustrated below.

     Figure 6-11.
 Generating the Code

     ![](docs/images/GUID-EDD3733E-E395-4AB6-BD2F-046D2C8D165A-low.png)

 7. Build and program the code to the hardware using MPLABX IDE

     Figure 6-12.
 Programming the Board

     ![](docs/images/GUID-7B288BCE-2B86-4B4E-A43A-7E862137384C-low.png)

 8. Open the Terminal application \(for example, Tera Term or PuTTY\) on the PC

-9. Connect to the “EDBG Virtual COM Port" and configure the serial settings as follows:
+9. Connect to the "EDBG Virtual COM Port" and configure the serial settings as follows:

     1. Baud: 115200